 If you have been called to appear before a federal or state grand jury, you should know what you are facing and have an attorney to protect your rights.
 Contact a federal criminal defense lawyer at the Florida Law Offices of Mark L. Horwitz.
-Our phones are answered 24 hours a day.

 Should You Appear in Court?

 Even if you have been served a subpoena to appear in court, you do have options.